-We are an independent oil company focused on the acquisition, development and production of oil-weighted assets in the Bakken and Three Forks formations in the Williston Basin of North Dakota.
-Our strategy focuses on acquiring and developing leases in the most prolific areas of the Williston Basin where the resources and stacked pay zones are the most intense.
-We have a mix of operated and non-operated properties with the majority of our properties being operated.
-We have several operated drilling spacing units and will continue to pursue operated working interests in and surrounding our core fields.
+We are an independent energy company focused on the acquisition, development and production of oil-weighted assets in the Bakken and Three Forks formations in the Williston Basin of North Dakota.
+Our strategy focuses on acquiring and developing leases in the most prolific areas of the Williston Basin where the resources and stacked pay zones are highly prospective.
+We have a mix of operated and non-operated properties with the majority being operated.
+We have several operated undrilled spacing units and will continue to pursue operated working interests in and surrounding our core fields.
 In addition, our non-operated interests are operated by large, experienced and capable operators.
 Acquiring non-operated working interests in fields being developed by efficient operators, helps us to manage risk and capital exposure while maximizing production, optimizing ultimate product recoveries and enhancing economic rates of return.